 The assessment of psychosocial factors related to dietary intake is an important and often overlooked component of research and evaluation in public health nutrition.
 This is because large-scale public health nutrition programs take many years to develop and implement, and thus their influence on dietary behavior will most probably be gradual and cumulative over time.
-For program evaluation, then, it is useful to examine changes in diet-related psychosocial factors that are believed to mediate intervention effectiveness.^{89,90} There is only a small literature on mediating factors for dietary change, but the following factors appear to be most important: knowledge of dietary recommendations,91 taste preference,92 awareness of the benefits of dietary change,93 barriers to change,93 and self-efficacy (confidence that one can perform the desired new behavior).94 Many of these constructs were measured in the 5 A Day surveys, with an emphasis on psychosocial factors related specifically to the consumption of vegetables and fruit.
+For program evaluation, then, it is useful to examine charges in diet-related psychosocial factors that are believed to mediate intervention of factors that are believed is only a small literature on mediating factors for dietary charge, but the following factors appear to be most important: knowledge of dietary recommendations, " taste preference, " awareness of the benefits of dietary charge, " barriers to charge, " and self-efficacy (confidence that one can perform the desired new behavior). " Manyof these constructs were measured in the 5 A Day surveys, with an emphasis on psychosocial factors related specifically to the consumption of vegetables and fruit.
 Thus, the 5 A Day surveys can be used both to investigate associations of psychosocial factors with vegetable and fruit consumption and to examine how these factors may have changed after the 5 A Day Program was implemented nationwide.